Rich5252/SDR-Plugin_TXlink_WSJT-X/README.md

 TXlink4_Nano.ino is the top level Arduino code module.

-The new RTTY functionality includes a new VB6 app that integrates the popular MMTTY decoder.
+The new RTTY functionality includes a new VB6 app that integrates the popular MMTTY decoder (see XMMT master folder)

 The SDRuno plugin is based on the SDRuno plugin template.
 The plugin provides a transmitter UI for the Arduino sending USB serial commands to it and accepting messages from it for display and SDRuno control.
 It supports